Patrick E. Kelly: Leadership of the Knights of Columbus

 Kelly is a Past State Deputy of the District of Columbia and was elected to the board of directors in 2013.
 He became Deputy Supreme Knight on January 1, 2017.
 In 2006 he became the Order's vice president for Public Policy, and served as the executive director of the Saint John Paul II National Shrine in Washington, D.C., which is owned and operated by the Knights, from 2011 to 2020.
 He has been a Knight since 1983.

 Kelly was formally installed as the 14th Supreme Knight of the Knights of Columbus on June 11, 2021.

+Pope Leo XIV met in person with Kelly at the Vatican in October 2025.
+Pope Leo thanked the Knights for funding the restoration of St. Peter's Baldachin, also saying that the Knights “seek to bring the compassion and love of the Lord into your local communities, including through your efforts to uphold the sanctity of human life in all of its stages, to assist victims of war and natural disasters, and also to support priestly vocations.”

 Dobbs decision overturning Roe

 In the wake of the Dobbs v.
 Jackson Women's Health Organization decision in 2022, Kelly said, "In a post-Roe world, the Knights will continue to be there for mothers and their children, and we will continue to proclaim the dignity of every human life.”"

 Kelly also said, "Roe v.
 Wade is finally gone.
 We now have a chance to win the fight for life...by ending Roe, the court has empowered us to end one of the worst injustices in American history.
 Roe is overturned, but we have more work to do.
 We will continue to march for life until abortion is unthinkable."
 He added, "Each state has a choice to make.
 At least half will protect life to some degree.
 But others will keep the abortion status quo.
 And some states will even expand abortion, putting mothers and children in greater danger."

 Kelly expressed support for a program started by the Knights in 2019 to donate ultrasound machines to pregnancy centers.
-The 1,500th machine was donated in January 2022.
+The 2,000th ultrasound machine was installed in August 2025.
 The national council pays half of the cost of each machine, while local chapters pay the other half.